 Confirmation – Confirmation, as defined in The Book of Common Prayer is “a mature public affirmation of faith and commitment to the responsibilities of Baptism.”
 At Confirmation, an individual receives the laying on of hands by the bishop, thereby affirming their own faith and visibly connecting to the broader Body of Christ.
 Youth in grades seven and eight are invited to participate in Confirmation Class during our regular Sunday School time, where they are prepared for the rite of Confirmation celebrated at Grace Cathedral each June.
 For more information contact Phil Woodworth: email@example.com

 Youth Group/Post-Confirmation Teens – Click here for more information or to get involved with the youth group.

 Children’s Choir – During the school year, children in kindergarten through third grade sing in the Children’s Choir which emphasizes vocal and religious training, church liturgy and how to participate appropriately.
 Rehearsals are Wednesdays, 4:00 p.m. – 5:15 p.m.
-For more information, contact Children’s Choir Director Marla Perkins at email@example.com.
+For more information, contact Music Associate and Children’s Choir Director Marla Perkins at firstname.lastname@example.org.